zondie17/zondie17.github.io/_pages/about.md

 # 🔥 News
 - *2024.11*: &nbsp;🎉🎉 Our paper *Jigsaw: Toward Conflict-free Vectorized Stencil Computation by Tessellating Swizzled Registers* has been accepted by **ACM SIGPLAN Annual Symposium on Principles and Practice of Parallel Programming 2025 (PPoPP'25)**.
+- *2024.11*: &nbsp;🎉🎉 Our paper *LoRAStencil: Low-Rank Adaptation of Stencil Computation on Tensor Cores* was nominated for the **SC'24 Best Reproducibility Advancement Award**.
 - *2024.07*: &nbsp;🎉🎉 Our paper *LoRAStencil: Low-Rank Adaptation of Stencil Computation on Tensor Cores* has been accepted by **International Conference for High Performance Computing, Networking, Storage and Analysis (SC'24)**.